sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

 **CodeIntegrityRevListVersion**
-This attribute indicates the version of the code that is performing integrity checks during the boot sequence.
-Using this attribute can help you detect if the device is running the latest version of the code that performs integrity checks, or if it is exposed to security risks (revoked) and enforce an appropriate policy action.
+<p style="margin-left: 20px">This attribute indicates the version of the code that is performing integrity checks during the boot sequence.
+Using this attribute can help you detect if the device is running the latest version of the code that performs integrity checks, or if it is exposed to security risks (revoked) and enforce an appropriate policy action.</p>

-If CodeIntegrityRevListVersion = \[CurrentVersion\], then allow access.
+<p style="margin-left: 20px">If CodeIntegrityRevListVersion = \[CurrentVersion\], then allow access.</p>

-If CodeIntegrityRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If CodeIntegrityRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI and MBI assets